Infinitude of palindromic almost-prime numbers: Introduction

 Some progress was made in the direction of Conjecture \ref{conj: pal primes}.
 In the year 2004, Banks-Hart-Sakata \cite{Banks-Hart-Sakata} showed that for $x$ large enough,

 In 2009, Col \cite{Col} improved this to the expected

 Col also obtained (see Theorem \ref{thm: Col} below) a lower bound for the amount of $b$-palindromic almost-primes, when the number of prime divisors is bounded above by a certain value depending only on $b$.
-This was the first, and up to now unique, result of its kind.
+In the context of the infinitude of such palindromes, Theorem \ref{thm: Col} was the first, and up to now unique, result of its kind.
+Here $\Omega(n)$ denotes the number of prime divisors of $n$, counted with multiplicity.

 \begin{thm}[Col \citelist{\cite{Col}, Corollary 2}] We have

 for some value $k_b > 0$ depending only on $b$ and satisfying $k_b \sim 24\pi b$ as $b \to \infty$.
 In particular $k_2=60$ and $k_{10} = 372$. \end{thm}